Winning teams receive cash grants to help grow their businesses, hire staff, and/or purchase raw materials and

 Apply to the Give Work Challenge

-Applications for the Winter 2021 Give Work Challenge are now open.
+Applications for the First Edition Give Work Challenge are now open.

 Get funding to start or grow your business

 The Give Work Challenge helps entrepreneurs in Kenya and Uganda start and grow businesses.

 Teams go through a 3-month process to improve their business plans, and then pitch their ideas to an expert panel.
-Three winning teams receive $4,000 - $6,000 cash grants.
+Winning teams receive $4,000 - $6,000 cash grants.

 Work with experienced mentors

 Each team is paired with an expert mentor for 3-months leading up to pitch day.